awesomemotive/wp-mail-logging/readme.txt

 Yes, it logs all emails sent from your site, including any emails that are created by your plugins or your theme.

+= Why are some attachments not logged? =

+This plugin only stores the file path of the attachments and not the attachments file themselves.
+If the attachment file path does not exist or the file was deleted, then it will not show up in the logs.

 = I need help! =

 Please open a new <a href="https://wordpress.org/support/plugin/wp-mail-logging/">support thread</a> and provide as much information as possible, without any private information (it is a public forum).